stlab/better-code/better-code/src/chapter-3-errors.md

 compromising security.
 If user data is quietly corrupted and subsequently saved, the damage becomes permanent.

-In any case, unless the program has no mutable state and no external effects, the only principled response to bug detection is to terminate the process. [^fault-tolerant]
+Unless the program has no mutable state and no external effects, the only principled response to bug detection is process termination. [^fault-tolerant]

 [^fault-tolerant]: There do exist systems that recover from bugs in a principled way by using redundancy: for example, functionality could